 - Can Go Everywhere.
-Can Go Everywhere is a source of information on all things accessible tourism that will help anyone with special requirements.
+Can Go Everywhere is a comprehensive source of information on accessible tourism.

 - The Civil Aviation Safety Authority (CASA).
-The CASA is the aviation governing body.
+CASA is the aviation governing body.

 - AQA Victoria Ltd. AQA Vic is dedicated to improving the quality of life of people affected by physical disability.